mulesoft-consulting/json-logger/README.md

 In a nutshell, by defining the output JSON schema as well as providing some additional DevKit specific details (e.g. default values, default expressions, etc.), we can dynamically generate a module that aligns to that schema.

-## Implementation details
-- `json-logger-module`: Core module was build using DevKit 3.9.0
-- `jsonschema2pojo`: This public Maven plugin allows for dynamic POJO generation based on a JSON Schema
-- `jsonschema2pojo-custom-devkitannotation`: In order to add DevKit specific annotations to the POJO generation, I created an extension of the jsonschema2pojo plugin.
-This extension is deployed to MuleSoft Services exchange repository so you no longer need to install it locally to build the module

 ## Installation from Exchange

 Starting with version `1.1.0`, the module has been published to our own MuleSoft Services exchange repository.
 Thus, the easiest way to install it (and use it as-is) would be through Exchange in Anypoint Studio.